 In the last decade, thanks in large part to the popularization of Twitch, fans have started tuning into esports events at a stunning rate.
 The growth has been impressive for each consecutive year since and it doesn’t seem to be slowing down.
 That growth in viewership has gone hand in hand with a massive increase in prize money on offer.

-In 2021 alone, more than $144 million has been awarded across more than 2,900 tournaments.
+In 2021 alone, more than $240 million was awarded across more than 5,100 tournaments.
 That’s compared to just $14 million recorded by tracking website Esports Earnings in 2012.